HIGH NET WORTH ESTATE PLANNING

 Our firm understands that our high net worth clients want to not only transfer wealth and minimize inheritance tax, but to create an enduring legacy that passes on values as well as assets.

-Although the federal estate tax exemption is currently favorable at $11.58 million per person, the sunsetting of the Tax Cuts and Jobs Act (TCJA) on December 31, 2025 raises the prospect of exclusions decreasing to pre-2018 levels.
+Although the federal estate tax exemption is at a historical high of $11.7 million per person, the sunsetting of the Tax Cuts and Jobs Act (TCJA) on December 31, 2025 raises the prospect of exclusions decreasing to pre-2018 levels.
 Moreover, with the incoming administration, the estate tax exemption could be lowered before 2026.

-Anyone with estates over $5.85 million will want to discuss with an estate planning attorney the various transfer techniques available to take advantage of the larger exclusion amount before the anticipated sunset of the TCJA.
+Anyone with estates over the New York State estate tax exemption amount of $5.93 million will want to discuss with an estate planning attorney the various transfer techniques available to take advantage of the larger exclusion amount before the anticipated sunset of the TCJA.

 Our firm regularly assists affluent families with planning strategies such as:

 - Qualified Personal Residence Trusts

 - Irrevocable Life Insurance Trusts